-Another site that is a “must” for all family historians researching in England and Wales is FreeBMD.
-This index to civil registration indexes is entirely the work of volunteers, and its nineteenth century coverage is now extremely good.
-It’s free to use, and if you haven’t already done so I recommend that you give it a go next time you are looking for a reference to order a birth, marriage of death certificate.
+Although there are many websites now available that enable you to search the Civil Registration Indexes to Births, Marriages and Deaths in England and Wales, the FreeBMD website is the daddy of them all.
+This transcription was entirely the work of volunteers, and is free to use, so if you haven’t bought a subscription to one of the genealogy websites I recommend that you give it a go next time you are looking for a reference to order a birth, marriage of death certificate.

 Anybody interested in the Dewsberry family and other families connected with the Llanelly Pottery should look at Richard Evans’s website.